zakariyasattar/Crypto-Trading/README.md

 ### Why this project?

-I wanted to build a real trading engine—not just a simulator.
-Something that could realistically ingest live data from a crypto exchange, build and maintain an order book in real time, and then make trading decisions based on actual market structure, not just lagging indicators.
+I wanted to build a real trading engine that could ingest live data from a crypto exchange, build and maintain an order book in real time, and then make trading decisions based on actual market structure.
 This also gave me an excuse to dive into topics like hazard pointers, lock-free queues, and Level II market data.

 ---